 Captures of marine mammals from the wild are not a thing of the past.
-Live captures of whales and dolphins continue in several hotspot locations around the world, in regions where very little is known about the status of populations.
+Live captures of whales and dolphins continue in hotspot locations around the world, in regions where little is known about the status of populations.
 Several dolphin species are captured in Japan.

-Beluga whales and orcas (also known as killer whales) are being captured in Russia.
+Bottlenose dolphins are captured in Cuba.
+Beluga whales have been captured and traded in Russia since the late 1980s.
+Orcas (also known as killer whales) also suffered capture and trade in Russia between 2012 and 2018, until a change in the law ended both.
 Some species of seals and sea lions, as well as walruses, also continue to be captured from the wild, especially in the southern hemisphere and the Arctic.
-For smaller marine mammal populations, live capture operations are a conservation concern.
+The trade in these live-captured animals occurs across the globe and may negatively affect populations and habitats.
+For smaller marine mammal populations, live-capture operations are a conservation concern.
 Even for those populations not currently under threat, the lack of scientific assessment or regard for welfare makes these operations an issue of global concern.

-With any marine mammal exhibit, the needs of the visiting public come before the needs of the animals.
+The industry has always insisted that captive marine mammals live a good life.
+Yet the design of performance stadiums put the needs of the visiting public before the needs of the animals.
 Enclosures are designed to make the animals readily visible, not necessarily comfortable.
 Public display facilities maintain that they enhance the lives of marine mammals in captivity by protecting them from the rigors of the natural environment.
 The truth is that marine mammals have evolved physically and behaviorally to survive these rigors.
 For example, nearly every species of marine mammal, from sea lion to dolphin, travels large distances daily in a search for food.
 In captivity, space is constricted for these wide-ranging species and natural feeding and foraging patterns are completely lost.

-Stress-related conditions such as ulcers, stereotypical behaviors such as pacing and self-mutilation, and abnormal aggression within groups frequently develop in predators denied the opportunity to hunt.
-Other natural behaviors, such as those associated with dominance, mating, and maternal care, are altered in captivity, which can have substantial negative impacts on the animals' welfare.
+Eye problems, hearing loss, and diseases rarely or never encountered in the wild plague captive marine mammals.
+Wild-caught marine mammals gradually experience the atrophy of many of their natural behaviors; those associated with dominance, mating, and maternal care are altered in captivity, which can have substantial negative impacts on the animals' welfare.
+Captive marine mammals are cut off from the conditions that allow the expression of cultural traits such as specialized vocalizations and unique foraging and hunting techniques.
+Whatever "enrichment" trainer and visitor interactions provide does not adequately replace the expression of natural behaviors.

-Wild-caught marine mammals gradually experience the atrophy of many of their natural behaviors and are cut off from the conditions that allow the expression of cultural traits such as specialized vocalizations and unique foraging and hunting techniques.
-Trainer and visitor interactions do not adequately replace the expression of natural behaviors-whatever "enrichment" these interactions provide is only necessary because the animals are in captivity in the first instance.
-In addition, viewing captive animals gives the public a false picture of the animals' natural lives.
-Worse yet, it desensitizes people to captive marine mammals' inherent suffering-for so many captive marine mammals, the world is a tiny enclosure, and life is devoid of naturalness.
+Viewing captive animals desensitizes people to captive marine mammals' inherent suffering-for so many captive marine mammals, the world is a tiny enclosure, and life is devoid of naturalness.
+Stress-related conditions such as ulcers, behaviors such as pacing and self-mutilation, and abnormal aggression within groups frequently develop in predators denied the opportunity to hunt.

-The ethical concerns raised by marine mammal captivity are especially marked for cetaceans, as they may well merit the same moral stature as young human children.
-Although public display proponents will argue that claiming cetaceans have "rights" is based solely on emotion and that these marine mammals are no different from other wildlife species in captivity, in fact the behavioral and psychological literature abounds with examples of the sophisticated cognition of many cetaceans.
+The ethical concerns raised by marine mammal captivity are especially marked for cetaceans.
+Although public display proponents will argue that claiming cetaceans have "rights" is based solely on emotion, the behavioral and psychological literature abounds with examples of the sophisticated cognition of many cetaceans.
 Their intelligence appears at least to match that of the great apes and perhaps of human toddlers-they are self-aware and capable of abstract thinking.